gipfeli-io/.github/profile/README.md

 ## Usage

 For more information, browse on of the organization's repositories, clone them or leave an issue.
+For issues, we provide some templates that should be used whenever they fit.

 ## Important links
 * [:book:Documentation](https://docs.gipfeli.io)